Analyzing the Differentially Private Theil-Sen Estimator for Simple Linear Regression: Abstract

 \section{Abstract}

 In this paper, we study differentially private point and confidence interval estimators for simple linear regression.
-Motivated by recent work that highlights the strong empirical performance of an algorithm based on robust statistics, \texttt{DPTheilSen}, we provide a theoretical analysis of its privacy and accuracy properties, offer guidance on setting hyperparameters, and show how to produce non-parametric, differentially private confidence intervals to accompany its point estimates.
+Motivated by recent work that highlights the strong empirical performance of an algorithm based on robust statistics, \texttt{DPTheilSen}, we provide a rigorous, finite-sample analysis of its privacy and accuracy properties, offer guidance on setting hyperparameters, and show how to produce differentially private confidence intervals to accompany its point estimates.